Water heaters continue to be a niche requirement, with the country’s climate being more tropical and hot for most months of the year.

 Water heaters are emerging as technologically advanced and innovative products, and stylishly designed globally.
 Though the global market is almost saturated, continuous innovation on the part of manufacturers is making a difference.
 While traditional water heaters were huge in size and consumed high energy, their modern counterparts are compact, energy efficient, and more consumer savvy.
 As consumers’ preferences on finish, design, energy consumption, and technology are shifting, manufacturers and their design teams are responding with equal alacrity.

-The Indian electric water heaters market in 2016–2017 is estimated at `1630 crore, and by volume as 2.97 million in numbers, a 10 percent increase since 2015–2016.
+The Indian electric water heaters market in 2016–17 is estimated at Rs.
+1630 crore, and by volume as 2.97 million in numbers, a 10 percent increase since 2015–16.
 The electric storage heaters dominate the segment.
-According to the India Water Heater Market Outlook 2021, though electric water heaters are currently dominating the market, solar water heaters have also gained prominence among Indian consumers over the past few years and are expected to grab a share of 40 percent by 2021, currently estimated at `245 crore, and 15 percent of the value of electric water heaters market.
+According to the India Water Heaters Market Outlook 2021, though electric water heaters are currently dominating the market, solar water heaters have also gained prominence among Indian consumers over the past few years and are expected to grab a share of 40 percent by 2021, currently estimated at Rs.
+245 crore, and 15 percent of the value of electric water heaters market.
 Growth in this segment is expected on account of rising awareness among consumers, pertaining to the benefits of solar water heaters both in terms of energy-efficiency and being

 eco-friendly.
-The demand for water heaters has been increasing over the last few years on account of growth in the construction sector and increasing disposable incomes and is expected to reach `2880 crore by 2022, which translates to a mere annual increase of 12 percent.
+The demand for water heaters has been increasing over the last few years on account of growth in the construction sector and increasing disposable incomes and is expected to reach Rs.
+2880 crore by 2022, which translates to a mere annual increase of 12 percent.

 Roughly 30 percent of the household electricity consumption is accounted for by water heaters.
 Consumers are becoming more aware and conscious of this, hence they look for products that have a good BEE star rating.
 This trend has ensured that manufacturers invest in R&D and bring out products that are beneficial to the end consumers.

-In the solar segment of the water heater market the story takes a turn where the market is firmly in the hands of unorganized manufacturers or local manufacturers, thanks to the cheaper Chinese imports.
-The unorganized players target the price sensitive customers as the basic models they have to offer in the solar segment cost roughly around `8500 which is almost half the price as compared to the branded ones that go up to `15000.
+In the solar segment of the water heaters market, the story takes a turn where the market is firmly in the hands of unorganized manufacturers or local manufacturers, thanks to the cheaper Chinese imports.
+The unorganized players target the price sensitive customers as the basic models they have to offer in the solar segment cost roughly around Rs.
+8500 which is almost half the price as compared to the branded ones that go up to Rs.
+15000.
 The established players in the segment are Emmvve, Anu Solar, Tata BP, and V-Guard which has minimal share in the market as compared to the local manufacturers.

 Water heaters are strongly affected by seasonality, and are dependent on the weather.
 They continue to be a niche requirement, with the country’s climate being more tropical and hot for most months of the year.
 But with winter season setting in, particularly in the Northern and Northeastern regions, the demand for heating appliances is considerably high, resulting in a strong focus on the product by retailers and manufacturers.